 7. Craigslist

-To post a resume on Craigslist, click the "post to classifieds" link in the top left.
-From there you will select "Resume/Job Wanted" and follow the rest of the instructions.
-There is no upload link so you will need to copy and paste your resume into the text box.
+To post a resume on Craigslist, click the “Post to Classifieds” link in the top left.
+From there you need to select “Resume / Job Wanted” and follow the rest of the instructions.
+There’s no upload link so you’ll need to copy and paste your resume into the text box.

 Upload Your Resume To Craigslist